Trane AC Error Codes and What They Mean

 How Trane AC Systems Report Faults

 Standard Trane split-system condensers have an LED status light on the outdoor unit control board.
-Blink patterns indicate fault conditions.
-Communicating Trane systems — those paired with a ComfortLink II or Nexia thermostat — display alphanumeric fault codes on the thermostat screen and log them for later review.
-Trane's TechAssist portal allows technicians to pull fault history remotely on compatible systems.
+Blink patterns indicate fault conditions — count the blinks in a single sequence before the pause, then repeat to confirm.
+Communicating Trane systems — those paired with a ComfortLink II or Nexia thermostat — display alphanumeric fault codes on the thermostat screen and log them for later review with timestamps and operating data.
+Trane's TechAssist portal allows technicians to pull fault history remotely on compatible systems, which significantly speeds up diagnosis during service calls.

 Common Trane AC Error Codes